timothyleejones/timothyleejones.github.io/_teaching/2015-spring-teaching-2.md

 I have extensive experience teaching at the graduate and undergraduate levels, both in substantive topics and in research tools for the social sciences.
-At the University of Michigan, I have designed courses at the graduate level for social science computing and I have served as a Graduate Student Instructor for four full-term classes in international relations and comparative politics in the Department of Political Science.
+At the University of Michigan, I designed courses at the graduate level for social science computing and I served as a Graduate Student Instructor for full-term classes in international relations and comparative politics in the Department of Political Science.
 During government and military service, I conducted instruction in analytic writing and tradecraft, and applied geospatial information services.

 ---
 title: "Teaching experience 2"